joelouthan/Theologicus/src/creed-apostles/apostles13-life-everlasting.md

 >Psalm 16:11 (CSB) You reveal the path of life to me; in your presence is abundant joy; at your right hand are eternal pleasures.

 >John 3:16 (CSB) For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.

+>John 11:25-26 (CSB) Jesus said to her, “I am the resurrection and the life.
+The one who believes in me, even if he dies, will live.
+Everyone who lives and believes in me will never die.
+Do you believe this? ”